 These healthy banana brownies are stupidly easy and made with nourishing ingredients – yet they’re still chocolatey, fudgy and sweet, everything a brownie should be!
-They’re gluten-free, dairy-free, oil-free and can be made low-fat, vegan and refined sugar-free, they’re perfect for anyone!
+They’re gluten-free, egg-free, oil-free and can be made low-fat, vegan and refined sugar-free, they’re perfect for anyone!

 Why you need these Banana brownies in your life:

 There are so many great things about these brownies, that it shouldn’t take too much convincing for you to make it, but I’ll tell you why you should anyway: